faithmatt97/Design-of-Compilers/README.md

 # Design-of-Compilers
-How to Build:
+How to Build: Download, unzip, open html file
-Open index.html